 - 1. The organization is responsible for the Contracted/Subcontracted Provider/Professional compliance with: - a.
 Contract/Agreement requirements, documented and maintained for review; - b.
 Standards of practice and specified requirements in the Provider manual for the Department of BHDD, including Community Standards for All Providers; - c.
 Licensure requirements; - d.
 Accreditation or Community Service Standards Quality Review requirements; and - e.
 Quality improvement and risk reduction activities. - 2.
 There is documented evidence of active oversight of the Contracted/Subcontracted Provider/Professional capacity and compliance to provide quality care to include monitoring of: - a.
-Financial oversight and management of individual funds; - b.
+Financial oversight and management of individual funds;

+- b.
 Staff competency and training; - c.
 Mechanisms that assure care is provided according to the plan of care for each individual served; and - d.
-The requirement for a Host Home Study when contracting with a Host Home provider. - 3.
+The requirement for a Host Home Study when contracting with a Host Home provider, to provide updating and meeting home study requirements for new members to include general health examination, screening for communicable disease, criminal records check/clearance, character references and training compliance. - 3.
 A report shall be made quarterly to the agency's Board of Directors regarding: - a.
 Services provided by Contracted/Subcontracted Provider/Professional; and - b.
 Quality of performance of the Contracted/Subcontracted Provider/Professional. - 4.
-A report shall be made to the DBHDD Regional Office prior to the end of the first quarter and third quarter of the fiscal year that includes: - a.
+A report shall be made to the DBHDD Field Office prior to the end of the first quarter and third quarter of the fiscal year that includes: - a.
 Name and contact information of all contracted providers; - b.
 The specific services provided by each contracted provider; - c.
 The number and location of individual supported by each contracted provider; and - d.
 Annualized amount paid to each contracted provider.